 Cost Of Preparing The Document

-The cost of creating a durable power of attorney for health care depends on whether an individual uses their state’s standard health care proxy (or health care agent or health care surrogate or patient advocate) form or hire an attorney to draft the document.
+The cost of creating a durable power of attorney for health care depends on whether an individual uses their state’s standard health care proxy (or health care agent or health care surrogate or patient advocate) form or hires an attorney to draft the document.

 If an individual uses their state’s standard power of attorney form, they can download it online—from their state’s health (and human services or social services) department website, bar association website, or attorney general website—for free.
 However, they might pay a printing fee if they print the power of attorney form from a public location.
 They will also pay a notary public fee if they have the document notarized.

-If the individual hires an estate planning or elder law attorney, the cost may vary anywhere between $100 to $500 or more depending on ones:
+If the individual hires an estate planning or elder law attorney, the cost may vary anywhere between $100 to $500 or more, depending on ones: